 - Continuing to assess whether Ayurveda stands up to emerging scientific and philosophical developments.

 I am mostly interested in how Ayurveda meets contemporary efforts to figure out life.
 I am mostly interested in prevention and management of mild to moderate health ailments, personal development and spiritual growth.
 I am less interested in the management of severe physical disease.

 Why am I writing about sexuality?

 As we will soon see below, Ayurveda places emphasis on optimising (freeing, mastering, accepting, opening to) our approach towards nutrition, sleep and sexuality.
-I have always related to the importance of these three pillars of health, though it has only been in the last few years that I have taken a closer look at sexuality (note my more recent WordPress blog : Ayurveda Tantra where I share in detail many aspects of this journey).
+I have always taught the importance of these three pillars of health, though it has only been in the last few years that I have taken a closer look at sexuality (note my more recent WordPress blog : Ayurveda Tantra where I share in detail many aspects of this journey).

-While based on Ayurvedic axioms, I have naturally had to interpret my experiences through these fundamental concepts.
+While based on Ayurvedic axioms, I have naturally had to interpret my own experiences through these fundamental concepts.
 This article has not been reviewed by my colleagues nor my teachers (whom I no longer study directly with).
 So please, take everything I say with an open mind and heart.
 If it helps you, great, if not, ditch it!